KARKAVELRAJA/NEURAL-STYLE-TRANSFER/README.md

 ### NEURAL STYLE TRANSFER

-- Neural style transfer is an optimization technique used to take two images, a content image and a style (reference) image and blend them together so the output image looks like the content image, but “painted” in the style of the style (reference) image
+- Neural style transfer is an optimization technique used to take two images, a Content Image and a Style (Reference) Image and blend them together so the output image looks like the Content Image, but “painted” in the style of the Style (Reference) Image

 -----

 ### WORKFLOW OF NEURAL STYLE TRANSFER

 - Importing Libraries
-- Loading and Pre-processing the content image and style (reference) image
+- Loading and Pre-processing the Content Image and Style (Reference) Image
 - Loading the Pre-Trained Model ("http://tfhub.dev/google/magenta/arbitrary-image-stylization-v1-256/2")
 - Visualizing the Result
 - Storing the Result